 Explaining different types of home loans

-There are different types of loans available for your home loan repayments, understanding the differences can help you select which is the most appropriate type of loan for your individual circumstances.
+There are different types of loans available for your home loan repayments.
+Understanding the differences can help you select which is the most appropriate type of loan for your individual circumstances.

 Your regular repayments are the same each week, fortnight or month, unless your interest rate changes.

 Every repayment includes a combination of interest and principal.
 At first, your repayments are made up mostly of interest, but as the amount you still owe begins to decrease, your regular repayment will include less interest and more principal (the amount you borrowed).
-Most of your later mortgage repayments go towards paying back the principal.
+Most of your later home loan repayments go towards paying back the principal.

 With a table loan you can choose a fixed rate of interest or a floating interest rate.
 With most lenders you can select a term (how long you’ll take to repay the loan) of up to 30 years.